 But it only became really important when I started to tour.
 Because now it mattered.
 Choosing gear for a two-week tour isn’t the same as choosing gear for your Sunday morning ride-out.

 These decisions have the power to make or break your tour.

 For newbies out there who find themselves in the situation above, this is what I found.

 Leathers: The Positives

 Leathers are typically made from cowhide.
-You can get others (such as kangaroo or goat) but they tend to be expensive.
+You can get others (such as kangaroo or goat), but they tend to be expensive.

-Buying leathers can be a bit of a palava.
+Buying leather can be a bit of a palava.
 You can’t simply buy one off the internet.
 It needs to fit you in such a way that it becomes a piece of you.
 It should be like a second skin.

 The fitting of leathers has become such an art that you can now buy tailored leathers in the same way you can buy tailored suits on Savile Row.
 Check out BSK Leathers for examples.